thiago4go/learnPython/README.md

 print("%s is %s years old." % (name, age))
 ```
 ######        some basic argument specifiers you should know:
--1        %s - String (or any object with a string representation, like numbers)
+-1        %s - String (or any object with a string representation, like numbers).

--2        %d - Integers
+-2        %d - Integers.

--3        %f - Floating point numbers
+-3        %f - Floating point numbers.

 -4        %.<number of digits>f - Floating point numbers with a fixed amount of digits to the right of the dot.

--5        %x/%X - Integers in hex representation (lowercase/uppercase)
+-5        %x/%X - Integers in hex representation (lowercase/uppercase).